Kathy Kaehler

-Kathy Kaehler is an American fitness professional, personal trainer, and author.
-An inductee in the National Fitness Hall of Fame, she is known for training prolific Hollywood celebrities in the 1990s and early 2000s, including the Kardashian family, Julia Roberts, Jennifer Aniston, Samuel L. Jackson, Ellen DeGeneres, Cindy Crawford, and Michelle Pfeiffer.
-She previously served as a fitness correspondent for NBC's Today show for 13 years.
-Kaehler has also authored several fitness and lifestyle books, such as Primetime Bodies and Real World Fitness.
-She is the mother of actor Cooper Koch, film editor Payton Koch, and musician Walker Koch.
+Catherine Kaehler, known professionally as Kathy Kaehler, is an American fitness professional, personal trainer, and author.
+An inductee in the National Fitness Hall of Fame, she is known for training prolific Hollywood celebrities in the 1990s and early 2000s, including the Kardashian family, Ellen DeGeneres, Julia Roberts, Jennifer Aniston, Samuel L. Jackson, Cindy Crawford, and Michelle Pfeiffer.
+Kaehler previously served as a fitness correspondent for NBC's Today show for 13 years.
+She has also authored several fitness and lifestyle books, such as Primetime Bodies and Real World Fitness.

+Kaehler is the mother of actor Cooper Koch, film editor Payton Koch, and musician Walker Koch.

 Personal life and education

 Kaehler earned her bachelor's degree in physical education from Hope College in 1985.
 In 1994, she married horse racing club owner Billy Koch, the son of film producer Hawk Koch and grandson of film director and producer Howard W. Koch.
 They have three sons together: twins Cooper and Payton (born 1996), and Walker (born 1999).
 She is currently based in Woodland Hills, Los Angeles, and was previously based in Hidden Hills, California.